Call / WhatsApp: +61.402.222217 | Gday@AustralianCricketTours.com

 One run is counted each time the two batters run between the wickets and complete one length of the pitch, whether the batters hit the ball or not.
 Unlike baseball, batters do not have to run if they believe they will not complete the run before being ‘run out’ (below).
 It is a game of fine judgment and when judged correctly, batters can bat all day.

 Aside running between wickets, if the ball is hit to the boundary rope along the ground or on the bounce this is automatically 4 runs and if the ball is hit over the rope on the full, this is automatically 6 runs.
-The boundary rope can be a varying distance from the Pitch, on all four sides.
+The boundary rope can be a varying distance from the pitch, on all four sides.

 Depending on the state of the game and format, batters can take as long as they like to score but that may hamper the side’s chance of winning, which is not one of the better ways of how to play cricket.
 The shorter the format the bigger the hits and faster the scoring, which makes for an exciting short-lived spectacle.